eml10n/l10ninfo/content/eml10n-jitsi.md

 - /eml10n-bbb/
 ---

-The EngageMedia Localization team maintains a self-hosted Jitsi instance at [l10n.party](https://l10n.party).
+[L10N.PARTY](https://l10n.party) is a self-hosted Jitsi instance maintained by the EngageMedia team for its localization community.

 This Jitsi instance is hosted in Singapore and is available as a resource to EngageMedia contributors to organise virtual localization meetups, sprints, and other meetings.